Vision Board Basics: 3 Simple steps to make one (+how to use it)

 Hello there!
 If you have been following me here on my blog or social media, then you know I love to dream big, set goals and reflect.
 So it’s probably no surprise I LOVE and use vision boards.

 For years, I have used vision boards to help me stay focused to achieve my goals.
 After all the first step to achieving your goals is writing them down.
 I first started creating my own vision boards as a way to channel my creativity when doing my goal planning for the year.
-Then as our children grew older, I realized it was important to start including them in the process too.
+Then as our children grew older, I realized it was important to start including them in the process of creating vision boards too.

-Creating a vision board and using is quite easy.
-You don’t have to be creative, organized, have pretty handwriting or even crafty.
+Creating a vision board and using one is quite easy.
+You don’t have to be creative, organized, have pretty handwriting or even be crafty.
 IF you can dream, then you can create a vision board.

 So, what’s a vision board anyway?